bowenl-math/bowenl-math.github.io/index.md

+##Welcome to my homepage!

+### About me

+Hello, I'm Bowen Liu, a Phd student in Mathematics Department of Tsinghua University from 2022, under the supervision of [chenglong yu](https://chenglongyu.github.io/).
+Nowadays I'm quite interested in the intersection of complex differential geometry and complex algebraic geometry.

 ### Seminars

 * (2023Spring) Here is the draft of lecture note I typed for a seminar about Yang-Mills equations on Riemann surface , which is organized by myself.